Banjar people: Language

-The native language of Banjarese people is Banjarese language (Basa Banjar; Jaku Banjar), it is an Austronesian language predominantly spoken in the southeastern Kalimantan.
+The native language of Banjarese people is Banjarese language (Basa Banjar; Jaku Banjar), it is an Austronesian language of the Malayic branch predominantly spoken in the southeastern Kalimantan regions.
 The Banjarese language is the de facto lingua franca for various indigenous community especially in South Kalimantan, as well as Central Kalimantan (notably in Seruyan Regency and Sukamara Regency) and East Kalimantan in general.

 Sample text

 Universal Declaration of Human Rights

 The following texts are the Universal Declaration of Human Rights in Banjarese language along with the original declaration in English.

 Simple conversation

 Here are examples of simple conversation in Banjarese language:

 Religion

 Most Banjarese are adherents of Islam.
 Islam first arrived in the South Kalimantan region around the 15th century.